 When a student selects an ICX course, they will be notified that they must fill out the ICX registration form.
 The form must be signed by their advisor or graduate coordinator, by the department chair or appropriate person.
-DocuSign will be employed to simplify the process.
 The form goes to the host campus and is signed by the department chair and instructor of the course.
-If there are seats available, the student will be enrolled in the course.
+If there are seats available, the student will be enrolled.
 A shadow course will be created on the student’s home campus allowing the credit to be added to the student’s transcript.
 The UMass registrars will ensure that proper credits are given to the student and that no charges incur from the host campus.

 Contact Us about ICX